jozzdart/terminice/terminice/README.md

 - **Lightweight design** - Terminice should sit inside your existing CLI, not force you into a command framework or full-screen runtime.
 - **Real-world robustness** - local terminals, CI, scripts, limited terminals, non-TTY output, cancellation, and fallback modes should be part of the design.
 - **Testability** - terminal UI should be testable with scripted input and captured output, just like the rest of your command logic.
+- **Complete documentation** - every tool should be explained deeply enough that developers can understand the behavior, controls, examples, and tradeoffs before they adopt it.

 The most important idea is consistency.
 A CLI should not feel like ten unrelated helpers glued together.
 If you use one Terminice instance across your app, every component should feel like it belongs to the same product: same theme, same display mode, same fallback behavior, same terminal abstraction, same testing story.